Triratna Controversy FAQ

 This is a question with many answers, only some of which we will even attempt here.
 Clearly we have not done well enough in the past, and this is why these matters have come back again and again.
 That said, many people have tried in good faith to address them, both privately and publicly.
 Our websites have always carried public sections with detailed discussion of the issues (much of it critical).
 You can read many hours’ worth of material from the public archive of responses past and present here:

-Safeguarding in the context of Triratna’s formation & development
+Safeguarding in the context of Triratna’s formation and development

 Safeguarding* is a relatively new idea.
 Britain’s Independent Safeguarding Authority (now the Disclosure and Barring Service) came into existence in 2004.
-Some Triratna centres and retreat centres already had their own Safeguarding policies and centralised Safeguarding work began in 2012.
+Some Triratna centres and retreat centres already had their own Safeguarding policies but centralised Safeguarding work began in 2013.

-To be clear, unlike the major Christian churches who have instituted safeguarding measures, in Triratna there has been no history of large-scale, long-term sex abuse scandals.
+To be clear, unlike in the major Christian churches who have instituted safeguarding measures following major scandals, in Triratna there has been no history of large-scale, long-term sex abuse scandals.

 Another point of difference is that Triratna may now be a relatively large Buddhist organisation but is still much smaller and more decentralised than worldwide churches.
 In fact, each Triratna centre is legally, financially, and organisationally autonomous.
 This presents challenges to having a centralised approach to anything: a lot of co-operation is required to create and maintain a shared culture and shared structures that support an adequate overview of our community worldwide.